olbeimarton/PPKE_course/README.md

-# PPKE_course
+# PPKE_course_2021

- Supplementary data and scripts for the PPKE course
+This repository contains the supplementary data and example scripts accompanying my talk on network visualization.